serenorg/serendb/test_runner/random_ops/README.md

 ## How It Works

-1. The test creates a Neon project using the Public API
+1. The test creates a SerenDB project using the Public API
 2. It initializes the main branch with pgbench data
 3. It performs random operations according to the weighted probabilities
 4. During each operation, it checks that all running benchmarks are still operational